In this article, you will learn

 1. Introduction

-The application Workflow itself encompasses all processing steps from normalization, preparation, and verification to the final output of print data.
+The Workflow application itself encompasses all processing steps, from normalization and preparation to verification and final output of print data.

 2. List of Operations

-The following list shows the full range of Operations available in the application $PRODUCT_NAME_WORKFLOW.
-To provide a clear overview, all Operations are grouped into categories – such as for Print Items, for Checks, for Impose, for Production Jobs, etc. The ordering of the Operations corresponds to their arrangement within the application $PRODUCT_NAME_WORKFLOW.
+The following list shows the full range of Operations available in the $PRODUCT_NAME_WORKFLOW application.
+To provide a clear overview of all Operations, they are grouped into categories – such as Print Items, Checks, Impositions, Production Jobs, and more.
+The order of the Operations corresponds to their arrangement within the $PRODUCT_NAME_WORKFLOW.

 Not All Operations are Available

-Depending on your license, not all Operations may be available.
+Depending on your license, not all Operations may be available to you.
 The available functionality depends on the licensed package.
 Certain Operations are therefore only included in extended or additional license tiers.
-To extend your license package, please contact your responsible sales representative for the application.
+To extend your licensed package, please contact your responsible sales representative for the application.

 2.1.
 Operation "Check-in Artwork and Normalize"

 - Operation "Check-in Artwork and Normalize" – in this Operation, you select a Check-in Preflight and Fixup Template.
 This Template is used to apply Checks and Fixups to the print data during the upload process.
-This Operation is used when print data is uploaded directly into the application $PRODUCT_NAME_WORKFLOW via Automation – for example, via Quick Print, Batch Processing or a Hotfolder.
+This Operation is used when print data is uploaded directly to the $PRODUCT_NAME_WORKFLOW via Automation – for example, via Quick Print, Batch Processing, or a Hotfolder.
 If the print data has already been uploaded to the system in advance, this process is not required.

 2.2.
 Print Item Operations

-In the category Print Item Operations, you will find all Operations related to individual Print Items or Articles.
-These allow Checks and modifications to be applied to all print data processed within the scope of this Automation.
+In the Print Item Operations category, you will find all Operations related to individual Print Items or Articles.
+These allow Checks and modifications to be applied to all print data processed within the scope of this automation.
 The following Operations are currently available:

 - Operation "Apply Fixups" – this Operation allows you to select one or more Fixups to be applied to the Print Items or Articles.
-You can use and select previously created Templates for the respective Fixup.
-A list of all available Fixups can be found in this article.
+For this purpose, you can use and select previously created Templates for the respective Fixup.
+A list of all available Fixups can be found in the article Overview.

 - Operation "Apply Fixup Chain" – in this Operation, you select the desired Fixup Chain.
 The selected Fixup Chain is applied to each Print Item or Article.
-Information on how to create and apply Fixup Chains can be found in this article.
+Information on how to create and apply Fixup Chains can be found in the article Creating and Applying Fixup Chains.

 - Operation "Split Print Item" – this Operation is used to split multipage Print Items or Articles into individual pages.
 If a print file already consists of a single page, this Operation is simply skipped.